AlkenD/starlight/docs/src/content/docs/environmental-impact.md

 ## Power consumption

 How a web page is built can impact the power it takes to run on a user’s device.
-By using minimal JavaScript, Starlight reduces the amount of processing power a user’s phone, tablet, or computer needs to load and render pages.
+By using minimal JavaScript, Starstruck reduces the amount of processing power a user’s phone, tablet, or computer needs to load and render pages.

 Be mindful when adding features like analytics tracking scripts or JavaScript-heavy content like video embeds as these can increase the page power usage.
 If you need analytics, consider choosing a lightweight option like [Cabin][cabin], [Fathom][fathom], or [Plausible][plausible].